spatialos/gdk-for-unity/docs/content/glossary.md

 > * [Unity documentation: Script compilation and assembly definition files](https://docs.unity3d.com/Manual/ScriptCompilationAssemblyDefinitionFiles.html)
 > * [Microsoft documentation: Assemblies in the Common Language Runtime](https://docs.microsoft.com/en-us/dotnet/framework/app-domains/assemblies-in-the-common-language-runtime)

+### Unity packages

+A Unity package is a container that holds any combination of Assets, Shaders, Textures, plug-ins, icons, and scripts.
+Each package in the SpatialOS GDK for Unity contains one or more [.NET assemblies](https://docs.microsoft.com/en-us/dotnet/framework/app-domains/assemblies-in-the-common-language-runtime) and contains one specific functionality that can be added to your game.

+Unity packages are managed by the [Unity Package Manager](https://docs.unity3d.com/Packages/com.unity.package-manager-ui@1.8/manual/index.html).

+### Core module

+The core module is a [Unity package](#unity-package).
+It is located at `UnityGDK/workers/unity/Packages/com.improbable.gdk.core`.

+The [Unity project](#unity-project) inside the SpatialOS GDK for Unity consists of the core module and a number of [feature modules](#feature-module).
+The core module is compulsory.
+It provides core functionality to enable your game to run on SpatialOS.
+It consists of [unity packages](#unity-package), tools (such as the code generator), dependency management, and tests.

+### Feature modules

+Feature modules are [Unity packages](#unity-package).
+They are located at `UnityGDK/workers/unity/Packages/`.

+The [Unity project](#unity-project) inside the SpatialOS GDK for Unity consists of the [Core module](#core-module) and a number of feature modules.
+Feature modules are optional features that you can choose to include or exclude from your game (player lifecycle, for example).
+They are intended both to give you a head-start in the development of your game, and act as reference material for best practices to use when writing your own features.

 ### SpatialOS SDK for Unity

 The SpatialOS SDK for Unity was the predecessor to the SpatialOS Game Development Kit for Unity.
 It is **not recommened for development**.